vingerha/gtfs2/.github/ISSUE_TEMPLATE/bug_report.md

 - HA type (HAOS/Container)

 **Additional**
-Please add logs
+Please add debug logs
 - remove the configuration
-- setup to 'debug' logging, either via the integration (needs at least 1 config to be OK) or in configuration.yaml (requires a restart
+- setup to 'debug' logging, either via the integration (needs at least 1 config to be OK) or in configuration.yaml (requires a restart)
 ```
 logger:
   default: warning